envoyproxy/gateway/docs/latest/user/tls-cert-manager.md

 ## Using the ACME Issuer With Let's Encrypt and HTTP-01

 We will start using the Let's Encrypt staging environment, to spare their production environment.
-Our Gateway already contains a HTTP listener, so we will use that for the HTTP-01 challenges.
+Our Gateway already contains an HTTP listener, so we will use that for the HTTP-01 challenges.

 In the case of ACME, the plugin is a cluster-wide issuer type, so we have to use ClusterIssuer: